The Angel's Promise

 Presentation

-Beneath the crypt of Mont Saint Michel, a thousand-year-old secret...
+Beneath the crypt of Mont Saint-Michel lies a thousand-year-old secret…

-A storm-battered rock, a place of primitive worship sanctified by the first Christians, Mont Saint Michel is far from having revealed all its secrets.
-At the beginning of the 11th century, cathedral builders erected a large Romanesque abbey there in honor of the Archangel, prince of the heavenly armies and guide of souls into the afterlife.
+A rock battered by storms, a place of primitive worship sanctified by the first Christians, Mont Saint-Michel has yet to reveal all its secrets.
+At the beginning of the 11th century, the cathedral builders erected a grand Romanesque abbey there in honor of the Archangel, prince of the heavenly armies and guide of souls to the afterlife.

-A thousand years later, a young archaeologist fascinated by the Middle Ages finds herself trapped in an enigma where the past and the present strangely converge.
+A thousand years later, a young archaeologist with a passion for the Middle Ages finds herself trapped in a mystery where past and present strangely intertwine.

 Translations